 Considerations relating to the use of accelerometers for assessing physical activity are summarised by population in Table P.3.7.

 It has been suggested that establishing the relationship between acceleration data and energy expenditure is especially problematic in children due to their growth and development which affects estimates of resting metabolic rate and energy expended (i.e. movement economy) during activity.
-Children’s resting metabolic rate expressed relative to body weight decreases with age and maturation, and similarly the energy expended relative to body mass during walking and running also decreases (improved movement economy) with age [46].
+Children’s resting metabolic rate expressed relative to body weight decreases with age and maturation, and similarly the energy expended relative to body mass during walking and running also decreases (movement economy improves) with age (Krahenbuhl & Williams, 1992).

 Population | Comment |